mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 **macOS Security Considerations**

 macOS includes security features like Gatekeeper and SIP (System Integrity Protection) that restrict the execution of programs and scripts to ensure system integrity.
 You may encounter permission issues when running scripts or software downloaded from the internet.
 To overcome this, you can adjust security settings in the System Preferences to allow execution of specific applications and scripts.
 Always be vigilant about the security implications when modifying these settings to protect your system.
+It's because macOS is so fussy about such things that we will be moving ton to Notebook servers tomorrow and not trying to install any software on your MacBooks.

 ---